 Eliminate Triggers and Prevent Stressful Situations

-For those who have succumbed to substance abuse, going to rehab is often the first step to getting clean and living a productive, meaningful, drug- or alcohol-free life.
+For those who have succumbed to substance use, going to rehab is often the first step to getting clean and living a productive, meaningful, drug- or alcohol-free life.
 While in the hospital or treatment facility, former addicts are allowed to detox and learn new coping mechanisms in a safe, closed setting that is free of distraction and stressors.

 But rehabilitation is more than just a short stay in a controlled environment.
 It’s a lifelong process that, according to many former addicts, never really ends.
 After rehab is over, one must return to the “real world” and resume their life, their work, their education, and their relationships.